ashchuk/jimmy.Articles.API/jimmy.Articles.API/Infrastructure/README.md

 This folder contains:
 - User auth services and handlers
-- Communication models which used to make it easier to retrieve url parameters.
+- Communication models which used to make it easier to retrieve URL parameters.
 - Extension methods and mapping extension methods